 Look at the names of public accounting firms and private firms—they can be confusing.
-If you work for a for-profit accounting firm that has private clients, you are in public practice.
+If you work for a for-profit accounting firm that has private accounting clients, you may be in a public accounting practice.
+If you need to prepare public tax documents, you are in a public practice vs a private accounting practice.
 Your efforts—allegiance—isn’t limited to one company.
 Instead, you’ll be required to provide full disclosure to each client your employer accepts.
-This is one characteristic you can use to verify whether your services will be public or private.
+This is one characteristic you can use to verify whether you will work as a public accountant or a private accountant.

 Public Welfare and Private Interests